 Katherine L. (Katie) Bouman

-Assistant Professor of Computing and Mathematical Sciences; Rosenberg Scholar
+Assistant Professor of Computing and Mathematical Sciences and Electrical Engineering; Rosenberg Scholar

 Degrees and Appointments